FreeBSD manual

 Not all platforms support passing va_list to further varargs

 While a nice extension, it's not portable.
-The Perl code does
+Historically, Perl used

-admittedly use them if available to gain some extra speed
+them in macros if available to gain some extra speed (essentially

-(essentially as a funky form of inlining), but you shouldn't.
+as a funky form of inlining), but we now support (or emulate) C99

 o Binding together several statements in a macro